tannerdsilva/QuickLMDB/Sources/QuickLMDB/QuickLMDB.docc/QuickLMDB.md

 In the spirit of the core LMDB API, QuickLMDB's ``QuickLMDB/Database`` struct is designed to be approachable and convenient.

-- Handles serialization on your behalf with `QuickLMDB/MDB_convertible` protocol.
+- Handles serialization on your behalf with ``QuickLMDB/MDB_convertible`` protocol.
 Standardized serialization eliminates the need for redundant code, and as a result, reduces the risk of bugs.

-- Returns a specified `MDB_convertible` Type directly from database, rather than expecting you to deserialize data entries on your own.
+- Returns a specified ``QuickLMDB/MDB_convertible`` Type directly from database, rather than expecting you to deserialize data entries on your own.

 ### Cursor class